angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 |  0  |  0  |  0  |  0  | ... |
 |     |     |  ^  |     |     |

-But that only works, if we were in byte 0 in the first place.
+But that only works, if we are in byte 0 in the first place.
+If we are in byte 3, the command is `<`.

 A simple and elegant solution to this problem, is to actually keep track of the pointer at compile time.
 To do that, we add a new variable to `CommandHandler` to keep track of this _"phantom pointer"_: